SURFnet/grouphub.api/README.md

 <http://dev.grouphub.org/app_dev.php>

 ## API Documentation
-API Documentation is found at <http://dev.grouphub.org/app_dev.php/api/doc>
+API Documentation can be found at [api.md](https://github.com/mroest/grouphub.api/blob/master/docs/api.md) Or when you have the vagrant box running you can go to <http://dev.grouphub.org/app_dev.php/api/doc> to see the runtime documentation version.